KumapowerLIU/Rethinking-Inpainting-MEDFE/README.md

 ## Pre-trained weights and test model
 There are three folders to present pre-trained for three datasets respectively, for the celeba, we olny use the centering masks.
+For the Places2, the pre-trained model just suit to natural images.
 You can download the pre-trained model [here](https://drive.google.com/drive/folders/1uLC9YN_34mLod5kIE1nMb9P5L40Iqbkp?usp=sharing).
-The test model and demo will comming soon.
-I think adding random noise to the input may make the effect better， I will re-train our model and update the parameters.
+The demo will coming soon.
+I will re-train our model and update the parameters soon.

 ## About Feature equalizations
 I think the feature equalizations may can be utlized in many tasks to replace the traditional attention block (None local/CBAM).
 I didn't try because of lack of time，I hope someone can try the method and communicate with me.